-Nicole and Aaron Bradley are the proud owners of Bradley Farms, a beautiful farm located in Saluda, NC that raises the finest 100% grass-fed beef, pastured pork, and pasture-raised poultry.
+Nicole and Aaron Bradley are the proud owners of Colfax Creek Farm (formerly Bradley Farms), a beautiful farm located in Saluda, NC that raises the finest 100% grass-fed beef, pastured pork, and pasture-raised poultry.

 “We try to focus on the well-being of our animals, how we’re managing our land and the environmental impact we have, and raising an animal and letting it do what it naturally wants to do,” Aaron Bradley says.
 “That means having pigs that can wallow and root.”

-But the story of Bradley Farms actually began a bit differently.
+But the story of Colfax Creek Farm actually began a bit differently.

 In 1901, Lewis Hipp, a man of many trades, bought the farm to settle down with his family.
 He made his living primarily from blacksmithing and farrier work, but also from raising crops on his new farm and selling them to the local Asheville and Spartanburg markets.